desh-woes/private-ai/#60DaysOfUdacity.md

 2. It is always refreshing getting expert tips.
 I want to thank @Mohit and @Arka for the constant motivation for me to share my updates.
 It has been tough in the past week but now I feel much more refreshed and good to move on with the course and engaging with the community more.

 3. I'd also like to challenge @Sumanyu Rosha, @Elimu Michael, @Henrique Mello to share or keep sharing their updates if they have not already.

+### Day 19:
+**Update** - 16/07/2019
+1. Finally back on track, today I completed the lesson on differential privacy with deep learning.
+I got stuck many times but was helped a lot today by @Ateniola Oluwatobi Victor and @Gogulaanand R. Thank you both for aiding my learnings.
+I really appreciate.

+2. I'd like to motivate @Anna Scott, @Mohit, @Arka, @Abhishek Tandon, @Stark, to keep doing great stuff and pushing boundaries with this course.
+I have been seeing a lot of amazing posts.

+3. Finally, I am looking for a buddy to help me with completing the project for differential privacy in deep learning.
+It is a bit confusing and I need guidance to work on it tomorrow, if you are available, please let me know.